Cheerios: 2009 FDA demand

 The FDA letter indicated that General Mills needed to change the way it marketed Cheerios or apply for federal approval to sell Cheerios as a drug.
 General Mills responded with a statement that the FDA had approved their claim of soluble fiber content, and that claims about lowering cholesterol had been featured on the box for two years.

 In 2012, the FDA followed up with a letter approving the Cheerios labeling and declaring that the matter was moot and required no further action.
+The specific '4%' claim was eventually withdrawn; current (2026) promotion asserts that Cheerios “Can Help Lower Cholesterol as Part of a Heart-Healthy Diet."